-This scholarship is being awarded in honor and loving memory of Samuel Brooklyn Reed, a 2006 graduate of Schuylkill Valley High School.
+This scholarship is being awarded in honor and loving memory of Samuel Brooklyn Reed, a 2006 Schuylkill Valley High School graduate.
 Sam was an honor student with a concentration of study that included history, ancient cultures, and anthropology.
-He viewed education and learning as a means to enrich his life.
-He developed a deep appreciation for independent music and films, loved long-distance running and mountain biking and enthusiastically embraced his college experience at the University of Pittsburgh, where he was an undergraduate in his sophomore year with a major in anthropology.
-Sam lived life to the fullest, found humor where humor might have been ignored, was committed to his family, and was passionate about the pursuit of ideas and dreams.
+He viewed education and learning to enrich his life.
+He developed a deep appreciation for independent music and films, loved long-distance running and mountain biking, and enthusiastically embraced his college experience at the University of Pittsburgh, where he was an undergraduate in his sophomore year with a major in anthropology.
+Sam lived life to the fullest, found humor where humor might have been ignored, was committed to his family and was passionate about pursuing ideas and dreams.

-This scholarship was established in 2008 and is intended to honor his memory by supporting a deserving high school senior who is continuing his or her higher education.
+This scholarship was established in 2008 and should honor his memory by supporting a deserving high school senior who is continuing his or her higher education.
 The fund will support an annual scholarship for a graduating senior male or female student at Schuylkill Valley High School, Leesport, Pennsylvania.
-The applicant must have a GPA of 3.0 or higher, and intend to pursue a four-year degree at a college or university, preferably at the University of Pittsburgh.
+The applicant must have a GPA of 3.0 or higher and intend to pursue a four-year degree at a college or university, preferably at the University of Pittsburgh.
 Preference will be given to recipients with an interest in anthropology, archaeology, or history, or an interest in distance running (competitively or recreationally).
-If more than one candidate meets the qualifications in any particular year, then the scholarship should be awarded to the student with the higher cumulative GPA.
+If more than one candidate meets the qualifications in any year, then the scholarship should be awarded to the student with a higher cumulative GPA.

 To apply, click on “Apply for a Scholarship” under the “Scholarships + Grants” section of the website menu.